shiznix/unity-gentoo/README_saucy_known_issues.txt

  (cursor theme packages are missing in overlay too)

-- Time & Date settings in System Settings segfaults gnome-control-center
+- Time & Date settings in System Settings segfaults gnome-control-center (will maybe self fix once Saucy has a proper gnome-3.8 patchset for gnome-control-center)

+- launchpad bug #1210357
-- unity-lenses/unity-lens-music fails to compile with the following error due to lagging behind dev-libs/libunity updates... simple-scope.vala:134.33-134.59: error: The name `FLOW' does not exist in the context of `Unity.CategoryRenderer' Unity.CategoryRenderer.FLOW);
+	unity-lenses/unity-lens-music fails to compile with the following error due to lagging behind dev-libs/libunity updates... simple-scope.vala:134.33-134.59: error: The name `FLOW' does not exist in the context of `Unity.CategoryRenderer' Unity.CategoryRenderer.FLOW);

+- Application spread view (Compiz scale) doesn't work properly after using "Show Desktop" (see launchpad.net #1104632)